Chilled reds to pair with snow sports

 It’s time for vibrant, young and fresh wines to shine.
 Here you go, mofo.

+Cabernet franc can pack a punch, much like hockey players can.
 Cabernet franc might not be as well-known as its Bordeaux buddies merlot and cabernet sauvignon, but ‘the other cabernet’ is the ancestor of these fame-grabbing varietals.
 In Bordeaux they tend to blend cabernet franc, whereas Loire Valley makers let it star solo.
 For good reason too – single-varietal cabernet franc delivers bright red berry flavours, refreshing acidity and an herbaceous ‘green’ taste often compared to capsicum.
 (Don’t believe us?
 Try it for yourself.)
 Drink it young and lightly cooled on steamy days, alongside a French pâté for extra smug points.

+While the skaters are working up a sweat, you'll be at home, finishing off your bottle of lamby.
 Now this one is a bit of a trick.
 The lambrusco grape from the Emilia-Romagna region is almost exclusively made into sparkling wine, and the Italians wouldn’t dream of serving it warm.
 The lambruscos of the ’80s might have earned a sickly sweet reputation, but it’s all grown up now.
 You’ll find the best expressions of this Italian wine ranging from medium-dry (semi-secco) to very dry (secco).
 Frothy and frizzante (lightly sparkling), lambrusco maxes out on fruit flavours and aromas and is basically just a whole lotta fun to drink – preferably in the sun with other fun-loving folk.

+Figure skating is seriously so magical and elegant, just like this 'Fo favourite.
 Along with pinot noir (another sure-fire chiller), sommeliers were chucking Beaujolais in an ice bucket long before chilled reds became a trend.
 You may have seen this red wine styled as Beaujolais, after the region it hails from.
 But what you have in your glass is gamay.
 The berry flavours and crunchy mouthfeel of this French wine style will only thank you for a stint in the fridge.

+I see curling as being a pretty chill (no pun intended) sport to watch, just like dolcetto.
 Italy’s Piemonte region is all across the finer things in life: the home of gorgonzola, hazelnuts, white truffles and the iconic wine duo barbera and nebbiolo.
 But when the going gets warm, you want a lesser-known Piemonte export – dolcetto.
 Like so many European varietals, the world’s oldest dolcetto vines are actually found here in Australia, and homegrown examples are worth sniffing out.
 Its name might mean ‘little sweet one’, but dolcetto almost always pours dry, with lashings of blackberry and spice and a soft mouthfeel that makes it the perfect sipper on lazy, balmy afternoons.

 Got no chill?
 Here’s how to get it